Smoozie/botsProject/README.md

 This means that I have hard-coded a strict requirement of Python 3.9 in every bot.

 This repository is configured for development in the PyCharm IDE, use it for the optimal development experience.
-Unfortunately the bots can't be tested locally, my intent is to automate deployment through GitHub Actions (at some point in the future).
+Unfortunately the bots can't be tested locally, though there is a very trivial GitHub Workflow which enables automatic deployment to the OCI instance in use.
-For now, please wait.